Justice Centre for Constitutional Freedoms

-The Justice Centre for Constitutional Freedoms (JCCF) is a Canadian legal advocacy organization specializing in a libertarian approach to the Canadian Charter of Rights and Freedoms.
-The libertarian organisation has partnered with several right-wing backers in the United States.
+The Justice Centre for Constitutional Freedoms (JCCF) is a Canadian legal advocacy organization specializing in a libertarian, socially conservative approach to the Canadian Charter of Rights and Freedoms.

 The centre has been involved in cases including Allen v Alberta, Wilson v University of Calgary, Yaniv v.
 Various Waxing Salons, and the revocation of vanity licence plates.
-They have also intervened on behalf of Trinity Western University in their fight to retain anti-homosexual college rules, and the Alberta far-right news outlet Rebel News.
+They have also intervened on behalf of Trinity Western University in their fight to retain anti-homosexual college rules, and the Alberta news outlet Rebel News.
 In 2021, their founder John Carpay took a seven week leave of absence after hiring a private investigator to surveil Manitoba Chief Justice Glenn Joyal, who was presiding over a case the centre had brought.

 JCCF was one of the lead backers of the Freedom Convoy in early 2022, providing its legal support.

 Organization

 Based in Calgary, Alberta, the libertarian legal organization was founded in 2010 by John Carpay, a former Alberta provincial director of the Canadian Taxpayers Federation and a former candidate of the federal Reform Party and provincial Wildrose Party who later joined the United Conservative Party.

 After getting a boost in funding from its opposition to COVID-19 pandemic public health measures, the organisation saw a revenue slow down towards the end of 2022, causing it to reduce staff numbers.

 The organisation received approximately $6.5 million of funding in 2021.

 In response to internal concerns that the organization was not in compliance with provincial law society rules, at the end of December 2022, the organization was planning to launch a separate legal entity to perform its legal activities.
 The organization was seeking to hire low profile litigators and to operate in a low profile manner to ensure that financial donations continued to flow toward the JCCF.